appdevdesigns/opsportal_docs/tutorial/tutorial_sprint0_01_createPlugin.md

    #    author / description / version : yeah, you can figure those out
    #    git repository:  by default appdevdesigns/[pluginName] <-- you'll wanna change that to yours.
 ```
+>NOTE: by default the git repository is setup to use 'appdevdesigns'.
+But you will want to change that git repository to your own.

 In order to verify things are at least initially working:
 ```sh